kign/c4wa/etc/doc/language.md

 identical strings are assigned same memory address.
 Just like in standard C, when assigned to a variable or passed as an argument to a function, string literals have type `char *`.

-Again, like in newer C compilers, consecutive string literals are joined together, so the following code is legal:
+Again, like in newer C compilers, consecutive string literals are joined together, so the following code is valid:

 ```c
 char * file =